Funding Opportunity Title: U.S. Embassy Amman Public Affairs Section Annual Program Statement

 Number of awards anticipated: 6 awards (dependent on amounts)

-Total available funding: Approximately $500,000 anticipated to be available in FY20, pending availability of funds.
+Total available funding: Approximately $500,000 anticipated to be available in FY21, pending availability of funds.

-Anticipated program start date: Projects must start sometime during Fiscal Year (FY) 2020 (must begin before September 30, 2020), and the proposed start date should make sense for the purposes of the project.
+Anticipated program start date: Projects should start sometime during Fiscal Year 2021 (before September 30, 2021), and the proposed start date should make sense for the purposes of the project.
 Keep in mind that costs incurred in preparing the application or prior to the award being made are not eligible for funding.
 This notice is subject to availability of funding.

 Funding Instrument Type: Grant, Fixed Amount Award, or Cooperative agreement.
-Cooperative agreements are different from grants in that Public Affairs Section’s staff are more actively involved in the grant implementation.
+Cooperative agreements are different from grants in that PAS staff are more actively involved in the grant implementation.
 The appropriate instrument may vary depending on the nature of the project proposed, and will be determined during pre-award negotiations with successful applicants.

 Program Performance Period: Proposed programs should be completed in 24 months or less.